odkr/sucgi/docs/BUILDING.rst

 1. The repository must be owned by a regular user.
 2. The test suite must be invoked as the superuser.
 3. There must be a user with a user ID < 500.
-4. There must be a user with a user ID > 60,000.
+4. There must be a user with a user ID > 30,000.

 Create coverage reports by ``make covhtml``.
 The report can then be found in *cov*.
 Coverage reports require Gcov_ (or Clang_'s Gcov clone) and LCOV_.

-For the coverage report to be accurate-ish:
+For the coverage report to be accurate:

 1. Coverage data has to be collected as the superuser.
 2. The repository must be world-accessible.